Cangjians/pycangjie/INSTALL.md

 [the download section](http://cangjians.github.io/downloads/pycangjie/) of our website.

-From the root folder of the unpacked tarball, do the usual Autotools dance:
+From the root folder of the unpacked tarball, do the usual Meson dance:

 ```
-$ ./configure
+$ meson setup builddir/
-$ make
+$ ninja -C builddir/
-$ sudo make install
+$ meson install -C builddir/
 ```

 ### Install from Git